Jacques de Bousie: The Flemish community in Edinburgh

 Bousie became a favourite of Anna of Denmark, and in April 1592 she asked the council of Edinburgh to make him a burgess and guild brother.
 This was controversial because Bousie did not meet the town's strict criteria, so the council representatives James Nicoll, Thomas Aikenhead, Clement Cor, George Heriot elder, and George Heriot younger rode to Dalkeith Palace to speak to her about the request.
 The outcome is unknown.

 The town authorities were keen to protect their livelihoods from incomers.
 In January 1594, the town allowed another Flemish craftsman, a clock and watch maker, possibly Adrian Bowdowingis or Bodwyne, a friend of the painter Adrian Vanson, or Abraham Wanweyneburgh who lodged in the Canongate in 1592, the right to work in his craft and have a shop, despite not being a burgess or free man of an Edinburgh craft, because he was contracted to regulate the town's clock.
 In 1600, when Adrian Bodwyne disputed the ownership of some jewels with a goldsmith, John Cunningham, Bodwyne took the case to the Court of Session, claiming that Edinburgh's bailie court would be biased against him, and he suffered delays because he was a "stranger".

-Adrian Damman was a witness at the baptism of his daughter Joanna on 10 October 1596.
+Adrian Damman was a witness at the baptism of the sugarman's daughter Joanna on 10 October 1596.
 On 1 March 1600 Jaques de Bousie was a witness at the christening of James, a son of a passementerie maker Henry Stallinges.